phantomdiorama/writingvim/README.md

 Items with :+1: are recommended.

-Items with :eyes: are new
+Items with :eyes: are new (in latest commit)

 1. [why](#why)
 2. [getting started](#getting-started)